wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 Any claim by a prisoner of war for compensation in respect of personal effects, moneys, or valuables impounded by the Detaining Power under Article 18 and not forthcoming on his repatriation, or in respect of loss alleged to be due to the fault of the Detaining Power or any of its servants, shall likewise be referred to the Power on which he depends.
 Nevertheless, any such personal effects required for use by the prisoners of war whilst in captivity shall be replaced at the expense of the Detaining Power.
 The Detaining Power will, in all cases, provide the prisoner of war with a statement, signed by a responsible officer, showing all available information regarding the reasons why such effects, moneys or valuables have not been restored to him.
 A copy of this statement will be forwarded to the Power on which he depends through the Central Prisoners of War Agency provided for in Article 123\.

-### Section V Relations of prisoners of war with the exterior
+### Section V---Relations of prisoners of war with the exterior

 ##### Article 69